bwk83/calculate_discounts/README.md

-#this script demonstrates how conditionals can be used to assess and apply appropriate discounts to sale prices.
+# This script demonstrates how conditionals can be used to assess and apply appropriate discounts to sale prices.
+It also shows how comments can be used to maintain organization by noting what certain code blocks should be doing.